The Interplay between Frustration and Entanglement in Many-Body Systems: Frustration originated from geometrical and quantum sources

+The behaviour of the characteristic frustration function $\tilde{f}(J_x, J_y, \alpha, N)$ as a function of the anisotropy parameters for $\alpha=1,5$ are shown in Fig.~(\ref{figure3}).
+For $\alpha=1$ we still observe the differences between the family of models A and B as discussed for $\alpha=0$.
+Note, however, that the macroscopic degeneracy observed for the family B for $\alpha=0$ disappears immediately for any $\alpha>0$.
+By increasing $\alpha$ the region of models of type A decreases and vanishes for $\alpha\rightarrow\infty$.

-To quantitatively understand how the behavior of frustration changes when going from low to high values of $\alpha$ we need a quantity that is sensitive to the difference of the frustration between the different subregions (above and below the line $J_y=-J_x$).
-Starting from our definition of the weighed frustration $\tilde{f}$ we introduce the anisotropy parameter between the symmetric and antisymmetric local ground state space
+To analyse this phenomenon quantitatively we introduce a new quantity sensitive to the difference between the frustration of the models, which lie in different subregions, namely above and below the line $J_y=-J_x$.
+Starting from $\tilde{f}(J_x, J_y, \alpha, N)$ we introduce as an anisotropy estimator between the symmetric and antisymmetric local ground state spaces the asymmetry function $\Lambda(\alpha,N)$ defined as